Eddie Graham: Personal life

-In 1968, Graham was lacing his boots in the locker room when a 75-lb steel window fell on his head, detaching both of his retinas and causing him an injury that required three hundred stitches.
+In the fall of 1968, Graham was lacing his boots in the locker room when a 75-lb steel window fell on his head, detaching both of his retinas and causing him an injury that required three hundred stitches.
 The Florida Legislature awarded him $23,000 for the incident.
 According to Jim Wilson in his book Chokehold, Graham's eyesight was poor because of blade jobs, and because he needed surgery to correct the problem and could not afford the money, he had some wrestlers tamper with the window in order to pass it off as though it was the responsibility of the building.
 This allegation is disputed by eyewitnesses.
 Also, "blading" does not cause eye damage according to noted optometrist Dr. Robert W. McCullough and other eye doctors.
 Due to the injury, Graham was unable to wrestle for fifteen months.

 Graham made contributions to a number of charitable causes, as chief of the Florida Boys and Girls Ranch Villa.
 In 1957, Graham, C.P.
 “Cowboy” Luttrall, and Hillsborough Sheriff Ed Blackburn began efforts to establish the organization.
 Graham donated funds from every Championship Wrestling from Florida show to the Villa, bringing in a reported $100,000, also donating to high school and college level amateur wrestling events.